micronative/event-schema/README.md

 [link-codecov]: https://codecov.io/gh/micronative/event-schema
 [link-travis]: https://travis-ci.com/github/micronative/event-schema

-event-schema was is a tool to process messages from a broker or between microservices.
+Event-schema was is a tool to process messages from a broker or between microservices.

 ## Configuration
 <pre>